rmgeguera/academic-kickstart/README.md

 ### Prerequisites

-You'll need [python3](https://www.python.org/downloads/) and [hugo](https://gohugo.io/) to get everything up and running.
-To check that you have both of those things, open a terminal/windows powershell and type in `python3` and `hugo`.
+You'll need [python3](https://www.python.org/downloads/) and [hugo](https://gohugo.io/getting-started/installing) to get everything up and running.
+Unless you use homebrew, chocolatey, or scoop, just grab the appropriate binary from [here](https://github.com/gohugoio/hugo/releases).
+Extract and run it.
+To check that you have both of those things, open a terminal/windows powershell and type in `python` and `hugo`.

-### Installation
+### Initial setup

 1. Clone this repository, or just download the zip and extract it into the folder of your choice so that you get something like `Documents/academic-kickstarter-master` (feel free to rename the folder -- I've renamed my example to `xling-demo`.
 2. Download the [Academic theme](https://github.com/gcushen/hugo-academic/archive/master.zip) and extract it into `Documents/xling-demo/themes/`.
 Delete the empty folder and rename the one with things actually in it to `academic`.